Church of Sacred Heart of Jesus, Madanthyar: History

 Sacred Heart of Jesus church was part of Agrar Church until 1886 and the priest from Agrar Church used to visit these villages once a year to bless the graves at the cemetery opened by local Catholics, to bless the houses and to celebrate.
 Later, the local Catholics obtained permission from the Archbishop of Goa to build a chapel here, to be served from Agrar Church.
 Fr.
 Emilian Alexander DSouza of Agrar Church had chosen a site for the chapel.
 The Concordat of 1886 came into operation and Agrar Church was transferred to the Diocese of Mangalore.
 So the people appealed to Bishop Nicholas Pagani SJ and he detached the area from Agrar Church and placed it under the care of Fr.
 Pascal Mascarenhas, the parish priest of Gaddai (Belthangady).
 Fr.
 Pascal Mascarenhas used to go occasionally to Madanthyar and offer mass in a shed in 1887.
 The people wanted an independent parish.

 Mr Francis Dsouza Prabhu (Porso Porob) of Kolkebail endowed his vast property to the new parish.
 On 16 March 1889, Fr Rosario D’Souza was appointed the first parish priest.

 Fr Jacob Sequeira (1890–1900) constructed the church and it was blessed by Bishop Pagani sj on 29 January 1893.
 He was successful in securing 50 acres of land for the parish.
 There were Konkani speaking and Tulu speaking Catholic families in the parish.

 The seventh parish priest Fr Denis D’Souza (1925–1942) bought some land for the new church and started the construction of the church and the presbytery.
 The incomplete church and the presbytery were blessed by Bishop Victor Fernandes on 7 May 1940.
 Fr Gasper Baptist Pinto (1942–1959) completed the presbytery and flooring work of the new church.
 The present new presbytery is built by Fr Charles Noronha.

 Demographics

 The parish has 673 families with a population of 3500 members.
-The parish consists 23 wards.
+The parish consists of 23 wards.